MultiplicityFoundation/R.A.I.N./README.md

 ## Why People Use It

 - Local-first by default: conversations, archives, and outputs stay on your machine unless you opt into a provider.
-- Beginner-friendly front door: `python rain_lab.py` opens the guided launcher and the instant demo works without a model.
+- Beginner-friendly front door: `python rain_lab.py` opens the guided launcher, and the instant demo works without a model.
 - Structured reasoning: R.A.I.N.
-Lab can debate, compare, and resolve disagreement instead of just generating plausible text.
+Lab can debate, compare, and resolve disagreements instead of just generating plausible text.
 - Shareable outputs: beginner and demo sessions end in polished artifacts people can screenshot, revisit, and pass around.

 ## Pick A Path